 NUNM has identified a Title IX coordinator and three deputy coordinators.
 All deputy coordinators are authorized to take reports of harassment and discrimination.
 All reports taken are forwarded to the Title IX coordinator who oversees the Title IX investigative process.
-A full description of the responsibilities of the Title IX coordinator can be found below and in the Student Handbook, Section 1.4.
+A full description of the responsibilities of the Title IX coordinator can be found below and in the student handbook.
 NUNM assures it will take steps to prevent re-occurrence of sexual misconduct.

 Title IX Coordinator